EzeOnoky/Project-Base-Learning-13/README.md

       when: load_balancer_is_required
 ```

-# 13_11 - pix showing above is done, refer solo pix to understand
+# 13_11 - pix showing above is done, refer solo/kebe pix to understand

-Now we can make use of **env-vars\uat.yml** file to define which loadbalancer to use in UAT environment by setting respective environmental variable to true.
+Now you can make use of **env-vars\uat.yml** file to define which loadbalancer to use in UAT environment by setting respective environmental variable to `true`

-You will activate load balancer, and enable nginx by setting these in the respective environment’s env-vars file.
+You will activate load balancer, and enable nginx by setting these in the respective environment’s `env-vars` file.

 ```
 enable_nginx_lb: true
 load_balancer_is_required: true
 ```

+# 13_12 - pix showing above is done, refer Kebe pix to understand

 The same must work with apache LB, so you can switch it by setting respective environmental variable to **true** and other to **false**

 Now when the nginx server is set to run, it skips all the plays on apache server and vice versa.
 We are using the same port address, port 80, so remember to stop the service of either nginx when you want to run apache load balancer and vice versa.

-# 13_12 - pix showing above is done, refer solo pix to understand

 Then we update the **inventory/uat.yml**